QuantyCat/quantycat-positronic/vibe_docs/openpi_deployment_debugging.md

 ### Option D: Trim existing episodes (fastest retraining path)

 The existing 50 episodes can be trimmed at frame 165 before re-running `build_dataset` + `train`.
 This removes the hold phase from training data without re-recording.
 The resulting policy should self-start from the rest position.

+Long-term fix:

+- retrain with demos that do not include the long frozen prefix at the start
+- or trim the first ~165 frames from every episode before training so the policy learns from motion onset instead of countdown hold time

 ---